LLNL/axom/src/axom/sina/docs/sphinx/relationships.rst

     - Carlos sends an email to Dani
     - local_task_12 runs before local_run_14

-Note that a ``Relationship`` is described in the active voice. **Avoiding the passive voice in predicates is recommended**, as this keeps the "direction" of the relationship constant.
-An example of a passively-voiced ``Relationship`` is "Dani is emailed by Carlos".
+A ``Relationship`` should be described in the active voice. **Using active voice in predicates is recommended** to maintain a clear direction in the relationship.
+For example, instead of the passive construction "Dani is emailed by Carlos," use the active form "Carlos emails Dani."
-Instead, this should be phrased as "Carlos emails Dani".

 Below is an example showcasing how to construct a ``Relationship`` programmatically.
 Here, we assemble a ``Relationship`` showing that "Task_22 contains Run_1024":